The Importance of Fish in our Diet.

 Major threats to freshwater fishes include habitat modification, fragmentation, and destruction; invasive species; overfishing; environmental pollution; and climate change.

-1. Overfishing – the practice of catching fish faster than they are able to reproduce.
+1. Overfishing – the practice of catching fish faster than they can reproduce.

 2. Damage to the ocean floor.